 - Sour cream, shredded cheese, fresh lime slices (optional)

 To make on the stove top:

 - Add the oil to a medium pot and warm over medium heat.
 Add the onion and sweet potato and stir to coat.
 Add the spices.
 Cook for about 5 minutes or until starting to soften.

 - Add the beans, tomatoes, and stock.
 Bring to a simmer and cook for about 12-15 minutes or until the vegetables are soft.

 - Stir in the orange juice .
 Serve (or puree smooth and serve) topped with desired toppings.

-- Place all ingredients into the slow cooker and cook on low for 5-6 hours.
-Season to taste with additional salt and pepper as needed, and serve with sour cream shredded cheese as desired.
+- Place all ingredients except the orange juice into the slow cooker and cook on low for 7-8 hours.
+Add the orange juice, season to taste with additional salt and pepper as needed, and blend.
+Serve with sour cream shredded cheese as desired.

-- Store leftovers in an airtight container in the fridge for 3-5 days.
+- Store leftovers in an airtight container in the fridge for 3-5 days or in a freezer container in the freezer for up to 6 months.
 Warm to serve.

 - Add a sprinkle of cilantro on top.